robots-make-art-too/Discord-Voted-Code-Help/README.md

 !!!
 Note
   This repo was last updated in 2023 -> instructions related to third party integrations (i.e., Heroku deployment) may be outdated.
 The general AR setup however should be fine.
+If you try any of the instruction steps and find it doesn't work for you, pease let me know!
+Otherewise I will likely get to this repository late 2026 for a comprehensive review of functionality.

 # VIDEO_HELP